VSpaceCode/VSpaceCode/README.md

 ```

 The default value can be found in the `contributes.configuration.spacecode.bindings.default` section of the `package.json` in this repo.
 You can use the default value as an example to craft your own custom menu.

-> The key `q` is reversed to escape the menu.

-> The actions are subject to change before `1.0.0`.
-If you find something you that think it should bind to a particular key, or you want a particular command, please open an issue as a feature request.

 ## Release Notes